 Anyway, back to the dreamers.
 If you’ve read the posts I’ve made here, you’ll know I write a lot about artists, literary types, and musicians.
 Especially the power they hold.
 Who needs guns and military might when you can inspire hope in the masses?

 We’ve been taught violence is the only way to solve things.
 But it’s simply not true.
 Otherwise, friends in a crisis would end up with cuts on their faces and things of that nature.
 And there are an obscene amount of crises going on.
 Dreamers are the solution to these issues.

 Think back to the things you loved as a child.
 Think long and hard.
 Go way back.
 Perhaps it was a cartoon, or a toy, or a piece of music.
 Something that took you away from the anxiety and fear of a new world you only just started experiencing.

-Without a doubt, someone with the passion to dream of innovation created that.
-Someone who wanted to bring into existence something that never existed before.
-Or, at least, didn’t exist as you know it now.
+Without a doubt, someone with the passion to dream of innovation created that—someone who wanted to bring into existence something that never existed before.
+Or, at least, it didn’t exist as you know it now.

-Without people willing to dream, and to create, we will live in complete darkness.
-Hope is a beautiful thing, and a wonderful weapon as well.
-Those in power don’t want to believe in hope, don’t want it to be there for anyone to grab it as they see fit.
+Without people willing to dream and to create, we will live in complete darkness.
+Hope is a beautiful thing and a wonderful weapon as well.
+Those in power don’t want to believe in hope; they don’t want it to be there for anyone to grab it as they see fit.

-We need to inspire girls especially to keep the dreamers alive.
+We need to inspire girls, especially to keep the dreamers alive.
 I’m considering the implications of the aforementioned professions.
-There have been plenty of scientists and doctors of the female gender, throughout history.
-And yet, we almost never hear of them, minus perhaps Marie Curie.
+There have been plenty of scientists and doctors of the female gender throughout history.
+And yet, we seldom hear of them, minus perhaps Marie Curie.